alimomennasab/drifting-model/README.md

 ## Inference-time flow

-To reiterate, this implementation does **not** train MeanFlow, GMD, the VAE, or any other network.
+To reiterate, the drifting does **not** train MeanFlow, GMD, the VAE, or any other network.
 It loads a frozen VAE and frozen MeanFlow, and performs direct tensor updates on its generated latent samples with `torch.no_grad()`.

 ```text